-In January 2023, the Company's board of directors authorized a share repurchase program to repurchase up to \$3.0 billion of the Company's Common Stock.
-The share repurchase program permits the Company to make repurchases through a variety of methods, including open-market transactions (including pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act), privately negotiated transactions, accelerated share repurchases, block trades, and other transactions in compliance with Rule 10b-18 of the Exchange Act.
-Repurchases may be made from time to time at management's discretion, and the timing and amount of any such repurchases will be determined based on share price, market conditions, legal requirements, and other relevant factors.
-The program has no time limit and can be discontinued at any time.
-There can be no assurance as to the timing or number of shares of any repurchases in the future.
+In April 2024, the Company's board of directors authorized a share repurchase program to repurchase up to an additional \$3.0 billion of the Company's Common Stock.
+The share repurchase program permits the Company to make repurchases through a variety of methods, including open-market transactions (including pursuant to a trading plan adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act")), privately negotiated transactions, accelerated share repurchases, block trades, and other transactions in compliance with Rule 10b-18 of the Exchange Act.